sarpuslu/timeseries.live/README.md

 [INSERT AN IMAGE WITH MULTIPLE ANOMALIES DETECTED WITHIN A SHORT TIME FRAME]

-This is not particularly a problem as
+This is not particularly a problem as the 3 standadard deviation limit is just a threshold

 ## Pipeline
 Prices are ingested by Kafka, processed by Spark Streaming and stored into TimescaleDB.
+[INSERT PIPELINE IMAGES HERE]

+## File Structure

+## Environment Setup

+## Example Dataset